 § 13.1-834.
-Change of registered office or registered agent
+Change of registered office or registered agent.

-- A. A corporation may change its registered office or registered agent, or both, upon filing with the Commission a statement of change on a form prescribed and furnished by the Commission that sets forth: - 1.
-The name of the corporation; - 2.
-The address of its current registered office; - 3.
-If the current registered office is to be changed, the post-office address, including the street and number, if any, of the new registered office, and the name of the city or county in which it is to be located;
+A. A corporation may change its registered office or registered agent, or both, upon filing in the office of the Commission a statement of change on a form supplied by the Commission that sets forth:

+1. The name of the corporation;

+2. The address of its current registered office;

+3. If the current registered office is to be changed, the post-office address, including the street and number, if any, of the new registered office, and the name of the county or city in which it is to be located;

-- 4. The name of its current registered agent; - 5.
-If the current registered agent is to be changed, the name of the new registered agent; and - 6.
-That after the change or changes are made, the corporation will be in compliance with the requirements of § 13.1-833. - B. A statement of change shall forthwith be filed with the Commission by a corporation whenever its registered agent dies, resigns or ceases to satisfy the requirements of § 13.1-833. - C. A corporation's registered agent may sign a statement as required above if (i) the business address of the registered agent changes to another post office address within the Commonwealth or (ii) the name of the registered agent has been legally changed.
-A corporation's new registered agent may sign and submit for filing a statement as required above if (a) the former registered agent is a business entity that has been merged into the new registered agent, (b) the instrument of merger is on record in the office of the clerk of the Commission, and (c) the new registered agent is an entity that is qualified to serve as a registered agent pursuant to § 13.1-833.
-In either instance, the registered agent or surviving entity shall forthwith file a statement as required above, which shall recite that a copy of the statement shall be mailed to the principal office address of the corporation on or before the business day following the day on which the statement is filed.
+4. The name of its current registered agent;

+5. If the current registered agent is to be changed, the name of the new registered agent; and

+6. That after the change or changes are made, the corporation will be in compliance with the requirements of 13.1-833.

+B. A statement of change shall forthwith be filed in the office of the Commission by a corporation whenever its registered agent dies, resigns or ceases to satisfy the requirements of § 13.1-833.

+C. If (i) the business address of a registered agent changes to another place within the Commonwealth, (ii) the name of a registered agent changes, or (iii) a registered agent merges into an entity that is qualified to serve as a registered agent pursuant to § 13.1-833, the registered agent or surviving entity shall forthwith file a statement as required above except that it need be signed, either manually or in facsimile, only by the registered agent or the surviving entity, reciting that a copy of the statement has been mailed to the corporation on whose behalf it is to be filed.
-Code 1950, § 13.1-209; 1956, c.
-428; 1958, c.
-564; 1975, c.
-500; 1976, c.
-4; 1985, c.
-522; 1986, c.
-622; 1987, c.
-183; 1988, c.
-405; 2003, c.
-597;2007, c.
-925;2010, c.
-434.

-§ 13.1-835.
-Resignation of registered agent
+§13.1-835.
+Resignation of registered agent.